-False Reaction scenarios /footnote
+False Reaction scenarios / fortunation

-footnote: until proper values for HDVs are defined, the values for each scenario may be changed in agreement between the technical service and the manufacturer.
-It is recognized that the parameters described in subparagraph 2 of each scenario are based on passenger cars data.
+footnote antil proper values for HDVs are defined, the values for exsensitio may be changed in agreement between the technical service a the manufacturer.
+If is recognized that the parameters described subparagraph 2 of each scenario are based on passenger cars data.